th-nuernberg/usermgmt/README.md

 cargo deb
 # Install package
 dpkg -i target/debian/*.deb
-# For previously installed packages, don't forget to update your conf.toml,
-# in case there have been config changes
+# Don't forget to update your conf.toml, in case there have been config changes
-cp conf.toml /etc/usermgmt
 ```

 ## GUI